leidZhang/Simple-Transaction-Manager/README.md

 - To run the serviceC server, run `go run serviceC/server_c.go`
 - To send transaction request to the transaction manager server, you have to run the transaction manager client with `go run tm/client/tm_client.go`

+**Note：** This project uses ports 8080-8083 for communication between the transaction manager and the services.
+Please make sure these ports are not occupied by other processes before running this project.

 ## License
 This project is licensed under the Apache-2.0 license - see the LICENSE file for details.